linusfackler/linusfackler/README.md

 ### :man_technologist: &nbsp;About Me :

-I am a Computer Science Senior at the University of Texas at Dallas
+I am a recent Computer Science graduate from the University of Texas at Dallas

 - 🎓 Graduated in Spring 2023 (3.8/4 GPA)
 - 🔧 Experience in Software Engineering, Computer Networking, and Research
-- 💻 500+ contributions in the last year
+- 💻 600+ contributions in the last year

 ---